timangus/timangus.github.io/_posts/2016-05-01-haro-eccentric-bb.md

 layout: post
 title:  "Making a Eccentric Bottom Bracket Fit"
 date:   2016-05-01 12:00:00 +0100
-tags: bikes vehicles workshop cnc milling machining
+tags: bikes vehicles workshop cnc milling machining retrofit
 ---
 For a couple of years I had a very niche bike frame, a Haro Sonix.
 This hybrid URT design was... odd.
 To compound the oddness I fitted it with a [Rohloff](https://www.rohloff.de/) Speedhub.
 Assuming the presence of a derailleur, the frame had no chain tensioning device.
 Time to add one.